paawak/blog/code/mdb-demo/wildfly/external-activemq/rar-archive-deployment/mdb-activemq-rar-demo-spring/README.md

 - Create a *Management User*
 - Create an *Application User* with name **user**, password **user123**.
 It should have a role **guest**

+## Deploying ActiveMQ RAR as archive
+Simply copy the *activemq-rar-5.15.4.rar* into the *standalone/deployments* directory

 ## Using external ActiveMQ
 - https://developer.jboss.org/wiki/HowToUseOutOfProcessActiveMQWithWildFly
 - http://www.mastertheboss.com/jboss-frameworks/ironjacamar/configuring-a-resource-adapter-for-activemq-on-jbosswildfly